Nasrid dynasty: Historical background

 The dynasty founded by Muhammad I of Granada held a territory that included Granada, Jaén, Almería, and Málaga.
 Valencia, Játiva, and Jaén were conquered by Christians during the campaigns of the Reconquista and for the most part, the Nasrids were made into tribute-paying vassals from 1243.
 Granada continued as a center of Islamic culture.
-The Nasrids later formed alliances with the Marinids of Morocco.
+The Nasrids later formed alliances with the Marinids of Fez, who acted as both protectors against the Reconquista and rivals seeking to dominate Granada.
+Conversely, the Zianids of Tlemcen became their primary political and cultural allies in countering Marinid influence.

 Nasrid crafts like textile work such as ceramic overglaze used techniques from 9th century Baghdad and were applied to make lusterware, first in Málaga, Murcia, and Almería, and then by the 15th century in Manises.
 This style of pottery produced first under Muslim patronage, then Christian, influenced the later style of colorful and glazed Italian ceramics known as maiolica.
 Throughout the 14th century, the Nasrids are noted for their palace architecture like the Alhambra, which was a product of the efforts of Ismail I and Muhammad V.

 In 1469, Ferdinand II of Aragon married Isabella I of Castile, resulting in the union of the Christian kingdoms of Castile and Aragon.
 The monarchs shared a common cause of conquering the last Muslim kingdom on the Iberian Peninsula.
 During the time the Christians were launching a campaign against the Emirate of Granada that would effectively end the Nasrid dynasty, the Nasrids were engaged in a civil war over the throne of Granada.
-When Abu l-Hasan Ali, Sultan of Granada, was ousted by his son Muhammad XII, Abu l-Hasan Ali retreated to Málaga and civil war broke out between the competing factions.
+When Abu l-Hasan Ali, Sultan of Granada, was ousted by his son Muhammad XI, Abu l-Hasan Ali retreated to Málaga and civil war broke out between the competing factions.
 Christians took full advantage of this and continued capturing Muslim strongholds.
-Muhammed XII was caught by Christian forces in 1483 at Lucena, Córdoba.
+Muhammed XI was caught by Christian forces in 1483 at Lucena, Córdoba.
 He was freed after he swore an oath of allegiance to Ferdinand II of Aragon and Isabella I of Castile.
-Abu l-Hasan Ali finally abdicated in favor of his brother Muhammad XIII, Sultan of Granada, known as Al-Zaghal (the valiant), and a power struggle with Muhammad XII continued.
+Abu l-Hasan Ali finally abdicated in favor of his brother Muhammad XII, known as Al-Zaghal (the valiant), and a power struggle with Muhammad XI continued.
 Al-Zaghal prevailed in the inner struggle but was forced to surrender to the Christians.
-Muhammad XII surrendered Granada to Ferdinand and Isabella in 1492 and was given a lordship in the Alpujarras mountains, but instead took financial compensation from the Spanish crown to leave the Iberian Peninsula.
+Muhammad XI surrendered Granada to Ferdinand and Isabella in 1492 and was given a lordship in the Alpujarras mountains, but instead took financial compensation from the Spanish crown to leave the Iberian Peninsula.
 The remaining Muslim population was given the status of mudéjar.